Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Oktober 2025 01.33.32 UTC
+- WIB: Minggu, 19 Oktober 2025 02.19.14 UTC
-- WITA: Minggu, 19 Oktober 2025 02.33.32 UTC
+- WITA: Minggu, 19 Oktober 2025 03.19.14 UTC
-- WIT: Minggu, 19 Oktober 2025 03.33.32 UTC
+- WIT: Minggu, 19 Oktober 2025 04.19.14 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: technology
+Kategori: inspirational